First inauguration of George Washington: Inaugural address

+The Constitution did not mention an inaugural address, but Washington judged he ought to say something on this momentous occasion.
+The decision seemed to cause him distress.
+"This great man was agitated and embarrassed more than ever he was by the leveled cannon or pointed musket," Maclay observed.
+"He trembled, and several times could scarce make out to read, though it must be supposed he had often read it before.
+He put part of the fingers of his left hand into the side of what I think the tailors call the fall of the breeches" -where side pockets would later go "changing the paper into his right hand.
+After some time he then did the same with some of the fingers of his right hand.
+When he came to the words 'all the world' he made a flourish with his right hand, which left rather an ungainly impression.
+I sincerely, for my part wished all set ceremony in the hands of the dancing-masters, and that this first of men had read off his address in the plainest manner, without ever taking his eyes from the paper, for I felt hurt that he was not the first in everything.
+He was dressed in deep brown, with metal buttons, with an eagle on them, white stockings, a bag, and sword.At this time there were no inaugural balls on the day of the ceremony, though a week later, on May 7, a ball was held in New York City to honor the first President.

 George Washington had to borrow money just to get to New York City, which was the capital at the time.
 Although he owned 60,000 acres of land and 300 slaves, Washington had little in the way of cash, and could not get any by trading with other landowners, as they were equally strapped for cash.
 Washington said to his nephew that the salary was at least part of the reason why he accepted the presidency, "as my means are not adequate to the expense at which I have lived since my retirement."

 Three days before George Washington took the oath of office as the first president of the United States, Congress passed the following resolution: "Resolved, That after the oath shall have been administered to the President, he, attended by the Vice President and members of the Senate and House of Representatives, shall proceed to St. Paul's Chapel, to hear divine service."
 Accordingly, the Right Rev. Samuel Provoost (1742–1815), newly appointed chaplain of the United States Senate and first Episcopal bishop of New York, officiated at a service in St. Paul's Chapel on April 30, 1789, immediately following Washington's inauguration, with the newly inaugurated President and members of Congress present.